Spherical subcategories in algebraic geometry: 0-spherelike objects

 Again, $w_*\colon \End(F) \to \Hom(F,\SSS F)$ turns out to be an isomorphism, so also in the disconnected case, Lemma~\ref{lem:Hom(F,Q)=0} is shown.
 We note that if one would choose $a_i=0$, then $E_i$ is a direct summand of $Q_F$.

 Finally, we want to remark, that in both cases, different choices of $w$ yield isomorphic $Q_F$.
-We show in the nilpotent case, that the asphericality $Q_F$ of $w= a\iota + b\phi$ is isomorphic to $Q'_F$ of $w'=\phi$; the disconnected case is similar.
-For the corresponding aspherical triangles, we get the following map of triangles, where the right map is the isomorphism between the aspericalities:
+We show in the nilpotent case, that the asphericity $Q_F$ of $w= a\iota + b\phi$ is isomorphic to $Q'_F$ of $w'=\phi$; the disconnected case is similar.
+For the corresponding aspherical triangles, we get the following map of triangles, where the right map is the isomorphism between the asphericities:

 \addtocontents{toc}{ }